outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 ## 3.2 Windows NTFS

 NTFS is superior to FAT.
 Most of the disucssion on FAT below applies to NTFS as well.
 One difference is that NTFS does not need *codepage* anymore.
+The reason of omitting codepage is not clear yet.
+Maybe NTFS uses Unicode for short filename.

 ## 3.3 Windows FAT

 [The FAT filesystem](https://www.win.tue.nl/~aeb/linux/fs/fat/fat.html#toc1).

-The traditional DOS filesystem types are FAT12 and FAT16.
+The traditional DOS filesystem types are MSDOS, FAT12 and FAT16.
 Here FAT stands for *File Allocation Table*: the disk is divided into *clusters*, the *unit* used by the file allocation, and each FAT entry describes which clusters are used by which files.
 The number of sectors per cluster is given in the *boot sector* byte 13.

+Since MSDOS is nearly dead.
+I will not go into details.

 ### 3.3.1 FAT disk Layout